 Your cat’s initial appointment will involve a comprehensive consultation to help us fully evaluate your pet, plan any further diagnostic testing, provide recommendations for treatment and expected outcomes.
 We schedule long consultations so there is plenty of time to answer all of your questions.

 What about breakfast?

-Please do not give your cat breakfast on the day of their appointment unless they are under 3 months of age or have diabetes.
+Please do not give your cat breakfast on the day of their appointment.
+If they are under 3 months of age or have diabetes, please call ARC or your referring veterinarian for instructions.
 Water should always be available.

 How can I pay?

-ARC accepts cash, EPTPOS, bank transfer, bank cheques, Mastercard and VISA.
+ARC accepts cash, EFTPOS, bank transfer, Mastercard and VISA.
 If finance or a playment plan is needed then we can help you organise this through Petfunders.
 Click here for more information.